cirosantilli/china-dictatorship/media.md

     - <http://www.voachinese.com/>
     - <http://www.voacantonese.com/>

+## Uncertain

+- SCMP from Hong Kong, and was critical of CCP, but was bought by Alibaba: <http://www.scmp.com/frontpage/international> <http://www.scmp.com/news/china/society/article/1937256/alibabas-jack-ma-reveals-why-he-bought-south-china-morning-post> There were still critical articles after the purchase.

 ## Pertinent to Falun Gong

 - <http://en.wikipedia.org/wiki/MIVILUDES> seems not to consider Falun Gong as a sect